-Today is also known as Sonam Losar, Himalayan Losar, or Peasants Losar.
+This New Year’s Day, Losar in the Tibetan language, is also known as Sonam Losar, Himalayan Losar, or Peasants Losar.
 It continues to be widely celebrated in Dolpo, Nepal as well as in select other regions of Tibet.
 Originally, it was celebrated as the beginning of the New Year throughout all of Tibet.
-However, the modern date that is celebrated by all Tibetans as the beginning of the new year is the 1st day of the 1st lunar month.
-This is the Royal New Year and in 2020 that date coincides with February 24th.
+However, due to political and social changes through time, the commonly celebrated date for the New Year became the 1st day of the 1st lunar month.
+This is the Royal New Year and in 2022 this date coincides with March 3rd.

-For those celebrating today as New Year’s Day it is the beginning of the male metal rat year.
+For those celebrating today as New Year’s Day it is the beginning of the Year of the Water Tiger.

 Raven Cypress Wood ©All Rights Reserved.
 No content, in part or in whole, is allowed to be used without direct permission from the author.